Ali-7800/ECE-470-Final-Project/README.md

 - Used ```simxGetVisionSensorDepthBuffer``` and ```simxGetVisionSensorImage``` to get depth and color data respectivly.

-Thanks to the @abeljohn\ur3-robot for there python code which helped me understand how to use the commands to interface with CoppeliaSim.
+Thanks to the @abeljohn/ur3-robot for their python code which helped me understand how to use the commands to interface with CoppeliaSim.